DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 - **LAPCAP** (another Defra application) supplies RPD's PayCal with local authority collection and disposal cost rates.
-- **NPWD** (legacy) and **RE/EX** (its replacement) both receive daily producer registration data from RPD, and send back Packaging Recovery Notes (PRNs/PERNs) addressed to producers.
+- **NPWD** (legacy) and **RE/EX** (its replacement) both receive daily producer registration data from RPD, and send back Packaging waste Recycling Notes (PRNs/PERNs) addressed to producers.
   Producers accept or reject these, and RPD sends the outcome back to both systems.